crcn/tandem-old/README.md

 Here are just a few highlights of what Tandem can do:

-#### Create HTML & CSS visually

-Tandem covers most of your web UI creation, so you can say goodbye to writing HTML & CSS by hand for the most part (except for more complex cases).

 #### Compiles to code

 Compile UI files to your language or framework of choice.
 You can even compile to _multiple_ targets if you want to.
 Want to target PHP (coming soon) _and_ React code?
 You can do that.